FadyMohareb/rsv/README.md

 ```(sudo) docker-compose exec web python3 manage.py seed_db```

 This command runs the seed_db method contained at ```services/web/manage.py```, which allows interaction with the already running backend Flask server.
+Commands can even be added/modified at runtime.

 To monitor server activity, real time logs can be printed to console by: